 The holidays are not only a prime time for shopping, it is also one of the best times of the year for cybercriminals to attack.
-Organizations large and small have become a greater target this year as employees work from home.
+Organizations large and small remain vulnerable as more employees work from home.

 In fact, the threat will continue to challenge startups and small businesses as they consider future plans for their workforce, with 56% planning to have some of their employees work from home permanently.

 The reality is, the line between one’s work and personal life has become blurred.
 Employees can be targeted for both their personal information and their company’s data.
 From phishing attacks and credential stuffing to the increasing number of COVID scams, employees are the gateway to potential organizational risks, even if they don’t know it.

 With devices and applications introduced into workplaces that are not managed by the IT department increasing and people leveraging their work devices for personal online activities, it is more important than ever to ensure every access point to your business is protected.
 It’s vital that you enhance your company’s cybersecurity practices, starting with enforcing basic cyber hygiene and raising awareness of the risks employees face.